RAPTOR: A Foundation Policy for Quadrotor Control: Results

 \subsection{Training}

-In the following we describe the training results.
-The methods used to attain these results are described in the Materials and Methods Section \ref{sec:materials-and-methods}.
-As described in Section \ref{sec:materials-and-methods} and Figure \ref{fig:first-figure}B, our training method separates into a pre-training and post-training phase.
+In the following, we describe the training results.
+The methods used to attain these results are described in the Materials and Methods section.
+As described in the Materials and Methods section and Figure \ref{fig:first-figure}B, our training method separates into a pre-training phase and a post-training phase.

-\subsection{Pre-Training}
+\subsubsection{Pre-Training}

-In the pre-training phase, we train $1000$ teacher policies that each are specialized for a single quadrotor.
-The quadrotors differ in their dynamics parameters, which are sampled from the distribution described in Section \ref{sec:materials-and-methods-sampling-quadrotors}.
+In the pre-training phase, we train $1000$ teacher policies that are each specialized for a single quadrotor.
+The quadrotors differ in their dynamics parameters, which are sampled from the distribution described in the Domain Randomization subsection.

-We find that the pre-training method described in Section \ref{sec:materials-and-methods-training-pre-training} is remarkably robust and that all $1000$ RL training runs reliably converge to good policies, all of which can be used for the downstream Meta-Imitation Learning.
+We find that the pre-training method described in the Pre-Training subsection of the Materials and Methods section is remarkably robust and that all $1000$ RL training runs reliably converge to good policies, all of which can be used for the downstream Meta-Imitation Learning.
 This is surprising because RL training loops are known to be unstable and hence it is common to run the training with numerous seeds and then cherry-pick the best final policy \cite{henderson2018deep, wu2017scalable, van2016learning, lewis2019much, clary2019let, agarwal2021deep}.
-In contrast, we can use the same initial seed in all $1000$ cases, and we do not need to cherry-pick a different seed for each quadrotor.
-Note that our training runs are deterministic, i.e., a training run with the same seed always gives identical results (on the same computer).
-We also release the supplementary dataset Data S1 of $1000$ dynamics parameters and the $1000$ trained policies for each of them for further study.